The True Cost of Commercial Soap

 The price you pay per bar may be less,

 but is that bar of commercial"soap" really

 cheaper in the long run than a bar of natural soap?

 I did a Google search to check pricing for a well-known commercial soap brand.
-It turns out that you can buy about four small bars of their soap for the price of one of ours.
+It turns out that you can buy about four small bars of their so-called "soap" for the price of one of ours.
 Now, most commercial "soap" is not really soap, but that is a discussion for a different blog.

 While it’s true that you are going to pay more for a bar of natural soap, commercial soaps can actually cost you more…and in more ways than just money.

 Let’s start with the most obvious comparison--money.
 To make my case, I’ll need to use my chemistry background (I was a science teacher before making soap in my kitchen became more than just a side job), so bear with me.

 Glycerin is a humectant, which means it’s a good moisturizer.
 It also happens to be a natural by-product of the soap-making process.
 Handmade soaps retain all of the naturally moisturizing glycerin.